iftekharriyad/weather-app-native/README.md

-A simple weather app built with react-native.
+A simple cross-platform weather app built with react-native.